xiix0/scam/README.md

-O, it is excellent
-To have a giant's strength; but it is tyrannous
-To use it like a giant.
-		-- Shakespeare, "Measure for Measure", II, 2
+Training is everything.
+The peach was once a bitter almond; cauliflower is nothing but cabbage with a college education.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"